masalinas/doc-minio-minikube/README.md

 ## Open Tenant Management Console

-Open Tenant Management console to manage buckets.
-Click in the Minio Management console button showed in the capture bellow
+We can **Open Tenant Management Console** of the gdpi to manage buckets and minio resources of this tenant.
+Click in the **Minio Management Console button** of the Tenant gsdpi showed in the capture bellow

 ![Tenant Management console](./images/tenant_management_console.png "Tenant Management console")